nimsajj/react-eslint-prettier-example/README.md

   },
 ```

-## Configure pre-commit hooks with husky
+## Install and configure pre-commit hooks with husky

 Install husky dependency